-Income Withholding for Support
+Income Withholding for Support Order (IWO)

-An Income Withholding for Support Order (IWO) orders an employer to withhold child support and/or spousal support/maintenance from an employee’s paycheck.
-An IWO is always based on a separate order to a parent or spouse/ex-spouse to pay support – usually as part of a divorce, paternity case, or suit affecting the parent-child relationship (SAPCR).
+An IWO is always based on a separate order to the employee to pay support – usually as part of a divorce, paternity case, or suit affecting the parent-child relationship (SAPCR).

-The Income Withholding for Support Order (IWO) form approved by the federal Office of Management and Budget (OMB) must be used in all cases.
+What form do I use?
+The Income Withholding for Support Order (IWO) form approved by the Office of Management and Budget (OMB) must be used in all cases.
 No other IWO form can be used.

 Click on the TexasLawHelp.org chat feature if you need help finding additional information.

 IMPORTANT: This basic information is not a substitute for the help and advice of an attorney.
 It’s always best to talk with an attorney about how best to proceed in your particular case.
 There are attorneys who will help you help yourself.
 This means that you can hire the attorney just to give you advice, draft documents, review your forms, or help you prepare for a hearing.
 This is called Limited Scope Representation.
 You may then be able to complete other parts of your case yourself.
-For help finding an attorney, contact your local lawyer referral service or the Lawyer Referral Information Service at http://www.texasbar.com/ or 1(800) 252-9690.
+For help finding an attorney, contact your local lawyer referral service or the Lawyer Referral Information Service at www.TexasBar.com or 1(800) 252-9690.
 You may also be able to find help through Legal Aid.
-To find the Legal Aid office nearest you, go to http://www.texaslawhelp.org/ and click on “Find Legal Assistance.”
+To find the Legal Aid office nearest you, go to www.TexasLawHelp.org and click on “Find Legal Assistance.”